Teagum/chainsaddiction/docs/source/c-api/pois-hmm.rst

     .. member:: size_t max_iter

-        An positive interal number specifiying the maximum number of iterations of the EM algorithm.
+        An positive integral number specifying the maximum number of iterations of the EM algorithm.

     .. member:: scalar tol